-Rotary feeders, also referred to as centrifugal feeders, utilize rotary force in order to orient and sort parts before feeding them to the next stage in automated processes.
+Rotary feeders, also referred to as centrifugal feeders, are a type of vibratory feeder that utilizes rotary force in order to orient and sort parts before feeding them to the next stage in automated processes.
 As a component of bulk and specialty material handling processes, rotary feeders are often utilized in industries such as agriculture, industrial, automotive, cosmetics, mining, food and chemical processing.

 Ideal for air pollution control applications, rotary feeders provide quiet, subtle processes to separate materials in order to feed a wide variety of parts without the use of tracks or vibration.
 Typically constructed from cast iron, carbon steel or stainless steel, rotary feeders are often used for dry free-flowing powders.